mickfuzz/phd4/_posts/thesis_chapters/2023-6-7-Discussion-Conclusion.md

 - Regular informal feedback and chances to discuss evolving designs

+### Agency, choice and practicalities

+In PBL, UDL and other models - learner choice and building agency is shown to be of value in increasing engagement and ownership over learning.
+However, building the relevant knowledge to identify, agree on and implement game patterns from scratch takes time and without relevant scaffolding too so long that it negatively impacted motivation.

 ### PROPOSAL Coding impact on design/ processes on learner agency - boiled down -

 <!-- NOTE  I would say  too complex for coding -->